coderaiser/putout/packages/engine-loader/README.md

 ## Env Variables

-When you need to get things working with Yarn PnP, and using custom `plugins` `formatters` or `processers`, add env variable `PUTOUT_YARN_PNP` with name of a package that contains dependencies you need.
+When you need to get things working with Yarn PnP, and using custom `plugins` `formatters` or `processors`, add env variable `PUTOUT_YARN_PNP` with name of a package that contains dependencies you need.

 ## API